regqueryvalueex/django-image-jqcropping/README.md

-Not working anymore, use Pillow directly.
+Does not work anymore, use Pillow directly.

-This app was a bad idea.